josephmisiti/sweep-bot/README.md

 ## Story

 We were frustrated by small tickets such simple bug fixes, annoying refactors and small features and realized ChatGPT/GPT-4 could easily do it.
 Unlike copilot, this can solve entire tickets and can be parallelized: someone can spin up 10 tickets and have it solve them all at once.
-Unfortunately, Github released much of the same features two weeks and we decided to call it cuts for this project.
+Unfortunately, Github released much of the same features recently and we decided to call it cuts for this project.

 ## Setup